khoaxuantu/Solving-Knapsacks-in-LinearProg-vs-HarmonySearch/HarmonySearch/README.md

 ## About the demo
 ### Quick intro
-> I use a Python build-in library [pyHarmonySearch](https://pypi.python.org/pypi/pyHarmonySearch) as a tool for my implementation to solve this problem.<br><br>
+> I use the Python build-in library [pyHarmonySearch](https://pypi.python.org/pypi/pyHarmonySearch) as a tool for my implementation to solve this problem.<br><br>
 > To understand more about how the solver is implemented.